Riley-5/gis709-assignment4/README.md

 - Leaflet is a mapping library that visually shows the routes that a user requests

 ### How to start the app
+Ensure that you have Docker downloaded to your computer.

 Navigate to the source folder in the repository (/safe_routes) and execute the following in a terminal